 Oslo-native and body suspension practitioner Tor M. Torsetnes, developed an unwavering fascination with the practice after chancing upon Wings of Desire, a world-renowned body suspension group based in Norway.
 Luring practitioners and adrenaline fiends from across the globe, the organization hosts the annual convention Oslo SusCon and collaborates with a diversity of body mod artists and suspenders to craft dazzling installations, unique performances, and various educational events for the community at large.

-Falling in love with the juxtaposition of bodies hanging by sharp hooks in a room that preserved a sense of amicable energy, Torsetnes knew suspension was something he simply had to do, and he didn’t question it.
+Falling in love with the juxtaposition of bodies hanging by sharp hooks in a room that preserved a sense of amicable energy, Torsetnes knew suspension was something he simply had to do.
 After attending an event and observing those around him, he quickly embraced the practice as his own and has continued to chase his rousing inner fire.
-For the past five years, Torsetnes has taken a multitude of flights, has become a recognized photographer in the scene, and is has been leading both veteran hookers and newcomers alike through extraordinary experiences.
+For the past five years, Torsetnes has taken a multitude of flights, has become a recognized photographer in the scene, and leads both veteran hookers and newcomers alike through extraordinary experiences.

-Those who participate in body suspension describe the experience as a means of gaining a higher consciousness, healing, or perhaps, exploring the unknown.
-Talk to me about this concept and why you feel individuals may choose to participate in these experiences.
+Those who participate in body suspension describe the experience as a means of gaining a higher consciousness and healing.
+What are your thoughts on this concept?

-For someone trying suspension for the first time, they obviously don’t know exactly what they have gotten themselves into in terms of how it’s actually going to feel when they get up into the air.
+When someone tries suspension for the first time, they obviously don’t know exactly what they are getting themselves into in terms of how it’s actually going to feel when they get up into the air.
 It seems to be some kind of an idea or spark that drives them towards wanting to experience it, but where this spark comes from is highly subjective.
 When you come down after the first time though, you have definitely experienced something, which may or may not be what you expected or what motivated you in the first place.
 But maybe that’s the reason someone does it a second time.

 As for myself, I didn’t walk into my first body suspension with the thought that it would be an experience I’d describe as healing, but in retrospect, it certainly was.

-Can you describe your very first experience with hooks and what moved you toward body suspension?
+Can you describe your very first experience with hooks and what led you into body suspension?

 I kind of accidentally stumbled upon it when I first moved to Oslo.
-It was a bit of a weird time, temporary living arrangements, new city, not much of a contact network, starting my first proper job, spending a lot of time alone going to concerts and finding things to fill my time really.
+It was a bit of a weird time for me—temporary living arrangements, new city, not much of a contact network.
+I was starting my first proper job, spending a lot of time alone going to concerts, and finding things to fill my time.
 Then I came across the website for Wings of Desire and seeing that this was something I could sign up to do where I lived, it ignited a strong curiosity within me.
-I sent an email and was welcomed to watch since I was interested, but I ended up sitting there the whole day.
-Then I signed myself up for the next event the day after, I think.
+I sent an email and was welcomed to watch since I was interested, but I ended up sitting there the entire day.
+I signed myself up for the next event the day after.
 It was just something I had to do without knowing exactly why, but I remember I was drawn to the stark contrast of seeing people hanging from large hooks.
 They were peaceful and smiling while the room had this certain calmness to it.

-Body suspension is beautiful experience that is explored for a variety of individual reasons, but it can trigger a negative response from society, especially from those who may not be accustomed to seeing this kind of body modification.
+The act of body suspension can trigger a negative response from society, especially from those who are seeing it for the first time.
 What is your response to this negativity and where do you think it derives from?

 There is nothing embarrassing in being who you are.
-If you tell your stories from your heart whenever a relevant subject comes up, my experience is that people will be intrigued rather than judgmental, if you tell it as though you are not ashamed of course.
+If you tell your stories from your heart whenever a relevant subject comes up, my experience is that people will be intrigued rather than judgmental—if you tell it as though you are unashamed of course.

 Now, I happen to live in Norway, which is a progressive (and introverted) country where people don’t really care who you are as long as your resume and reputation are good.
 My approach to the world isn’t necessarily the best approach for someone living in another part of the world.
 Then again, I’ve been at passport control in New York telling them I am visiting the states for the sole purpose of going to MECCA to hang from hooks, and all I got were more questions about body suspension.

-When it comes to pain and suspension there is no question that it hurts, but the pain is only temporary and subsides once adrenaline and endorphins are released into our bodies.
-As a body suspension practitioner, how do you guide or calm first-time suspenders throughout the process?
+When it comes to body suspension, there is no question that it is a painful experience, but the discomfort is temporary and subsides once adrenaline and endorphins are released into our bodies.
+As a practitioner, how do you guide first-timers through the process?

 I will try to guide people through the process of what’s to come.
-I will tell them that it will feel a bit cold when I put on the disinfector.
-I’ll let them know I will pinch them (hard, and often painfully) to ask which placement feels good in terms of where I’ll mark the hooks.
-I’ll ask them how many breaths they want before we actually pierce their skin.
+I will tell them that it will feel a bit cold when I put on the disinfectant.
+I’ll let them know that I will pinch them hard, and often painfully.
+I will ask which placement feels good in terms of where I’ll mark the hooks.
+I’ll ask them how many breaths they want to take before we actually pierce their skin.
 I’ll ask how the tension on the hooks feel once they are rigged.
-There’s so many questions I ask or would like to ask, but I might skip some of them if I don’t feel it’s necessary.
-The point is to always put forward an explanation customized to the individual so that they are comfortable and know what is about to happen.
-Then always ask for confirmation that they’re okay.
-This also counts during their suspension and aftercare (when we take the hooks out, push out the air pockets that might have built up, and bandage up the wounds).
+There are so many questions I ask or would like to ask, but I might skip some of them if I don’t feel it’s necessary.
+The point is to always put forward an explanation customized to the individual so they are comfortable and know what is about to happen.
+Lastly, I always ask for confirmation that they’re okay.
+This also counts during their suspension and aftercare when we take the hooks out, push out the air pockets that might have built up, and bandage up the wounds.

-When suspending for the first time, there are many humans who express fear of falling, fear of their flesh not being able to support their body weight, or fear of hooks tearing the skin.
-Do you find that moments of intense pain during suspension is more of this mental conflict of fear and uncertainty, rather than actual pain itself?
+Many individuals express their fears of falling or the hooks tearing the skin.
+Do you find that moments of intense pain during suspension is more of a mental conflict of uncertainty rather than actual pain itself?

 I’ve felt this feeling even after suspending several times.
 I think the “what if” sort of thinking will naturally occur in every one of us, especially in stressed situations.
 It’s a peculiar part of consequence thinking.
 I’ll have the same thoughts when I’m flying.
 What would happen if there was a failure in the wing and it suddenly broke loose?
-Needleless to say (pun intended), I’m not always the biggest fan of flying, yet I’ve done it several times.
-I don’t put that feeling in immediate connection to the feeling of pain though.
+Needless to say, I’m not always the biggest fan of flying, yet I’ve done it several times.
+I don’t equate that to the feeling of pain though.
 It’s more of a situational alert feeling where you go through the parameters of what you are experiencing.

 If you are nervous and there’s a team close by, ask if you can go and watch before you do it.
 If you sign up and it’s possible, bring someone you trust if you think it may help as mental support.
 Bring some sugar—a candy bar or something—and a water bottle or soft drink of your choice if they don’t provide it at the venue.
-I usually devour half of a candy bar before getting pierced and then the other half before the elevation happens just to have my blood sugar rising.
-Get a good night’s sleep, stay sober, and have a good breakfast.
+I usually devour half of a candy bar before getting pierced and eat the other half before the elevation happens to get my blood sugar rising.
+Also, be sure to get a good night’s sleep, stay sober, and have a good breakfast.

 Remember that you are always in control of your own experience and no one in the community will think less of you if you don’t find it within yourself to actually get off the ground or at any point, decide not to go any further.